One Time Tax Payment Option

 2020 Tax Notice Information:

 Due to the COVID-19 pandemic, the City delayed the tax payment deadline until September 1.
 Residents will receive their 2020 Tax Notice during the first week of August.
-It will include the 2020 municipal taxes and the provincial education taxes (which are collected by the municipality on behalf of the provincial government).
+Read more below for how to pay your taxes as a one time, lump sum payment.

 - Via Electronic banking (phone or online):